 - The advertiser offers an almost too-good-to-be-true money-back guarantee, usually within a specific time frame, but the refund policy is sometimes framed as something that the buyer would have to be crazy – or at least a hopeless malcontent – to even consider.

-- An abundance of supportive hype: Often, a product is released and immediately receives many glowing testimonials, leading one to believe the launch and product was successful.
-However, the testimonials tend to be very slanted (positively) and with research many times can be seen to be connected in some way to the offer -- either through reciprocal support/promotions, or affiliated in cross-channel sales of some variety.
+- There is an abundance of supportive hype.
+Often, a product is released and immediately receives many glowing testimonials, leading one to believe the launch and product were successful.
+However, the testimonials tend to be very slanted (positively), but a little research reveals that the party offering the testimonial is connected in some way to, and stands to benefit from, the offer -- either through reciprocal support/promotions, or affiliated in cross-channel sales of some variety.
 Look to networks and syndicates that support each others' efforts through published testimonials, and look for heavily biased reviews (often from reviewers who only publish one review, ever) as a warning flag.
-A lack of problems being addressed and solved following a launch is not normal with legitimate options.

 - Failure to even come close to living up to the hype.
 The product or opportunity is considerably more complex and/or much less of a sure thing than advertised.
 Far from being something that can be mastered in three or five or seven simple steps by anyone, no matter his or her level of experience…far from allowing the purchaser to get rich while he or she sleeps… the product comes with lots of caveats, and few real money ops.
 (This is true of many of the Internet Marketing scams that Salty Droid has written about.)
 Alternatively, the product or opportunity is basic and minimalist, lacking in substance, offering little in the way of new or useful advice.